|

 means of finding unreferenced objects is to scan them all - which

+can take some time.
 In order to help reduce memory growth, InstantDB makes every

 effort to set unused object references to null.
 During extended